langfuse/langfuse-docs/pages/docs/integrations/langchain/example-python.md

 ```

 Initialize the Langfuse client with your API keys from the project settings in the Langfuse UI and add them to your environment.

-Alternatively, you may also pass them as arguments to the `CallbackHandler` constructor, but make sure not to commit any keys to your repository.

 ```python